 The master of arts with a major in legal studies is a non-thesis, 36 semester credit hour program, consisting of a core of 27 required hours, including a cumulative research project and an internship, and nine hours of electives.
 Students may choose a specialization in one of three areas: legal administration, alternative dispute resolution, or environmental law.
 However, specializations will not appear on the student’s diploma or transcript.

 The paralegal studies certificate program is a post-graduate certificate program that requires 24 semester credit hours, including an internship.
 This program offers entry-level preparation for the paralegal field.

-Both the M.A. and paralegal Studies programs have been approved by the American Bar Association, and all three programs offer graduate instruction.
-None of these programs qualifies persons to practice law.
+Both the M.A. and paralegal studies programs have been approved by the American Bar Association and offer graduate instruction.
+These programs do not qualify persons to practice law.